by Dr. Lawrence Wilson

 3. Mixed Oxidation.
 This is a mixture of fast and slow oxidation, and is discussed below.

+Determining the oxidation type and rate.
 After much experimentation, Dr. Eck found that certain mineral ratios are the most reliable way to indicate the oxidation type and stage of stress.
 Here are the basic criteria using a hair mineral analysis, provided the hair is not washed at the laboratory.

 HAIR MINERAL ANALYSIS DETERMINATION OF THE OXIDATION TYPES BY DR. ECKÕS METHOD